 The discovery and introduction of antibiotics to treat bacterial infections is one of the single most important advancements in human medicine.
 From treatment of pneumonia and gonorrhea to prevention and treatment of infections that can arise after major surgery or chemotherapy, antibiotics have become indispensable.
 Overall, antibiotics have greatly improved human health and animal welfare.
 They are really the cornerstones of modern medicine.

 Unfortunately, the growing phenomenon of antibiotic resistance now threatens to leave us without effective treatment of bacterial infections.
-Over time, some bacteria have evolved the means to avoid and survive the action of antibiotics, for example by producing molecules that destroy the antibiotic.
+Over time, some bacteria have evolved the means to avoid and survive the action of antibiotics.
 As resistance increases, antibiotics that were once effective stop working.
-Use and misuse of antibiotics in health care, agriculture and aquaculture to counteract infections and promote growth of livestock, has lead to the selection and proliferation of antibiotic resistant bacteria.
+Use and misuse of antibiotics in health care, food production and by people in the community has lead to the selection and proliferation of antibiotic resistant bacteria.
 These resistant bacteria then spread to other people, animals and in the environment, facilitated by poor hygiene and sanitation practices, human travel and trade.
 At the same time, very few new antibiotics are under development.

 Resistance levels alarmingly high